owenonline/Blueline-Python-Scripts-Public/README.md

 Contents:

-    -email automation
+- email automation
-        =folder that contains scripts required for email automation +quickstart.py
+  - folder that contains scripts required for email automation
+  - quickstart.py
-            =Quickstart file to enable authentication of new email addresses and change auth scope +gmail_auto.py
+    - Quickstart file to enable authentication of new email addresses and change auth scope
+  - gmail_auto.py
-            =script containing method to automatically send an email from bluelinetelecom.python@gmail.com -production scripts
+    - script containing method to automatically send an email from bluelinetelecom.python@gmail.com -production scripts
         =folder that contains scripts currently in a production run +Inventory_Search_Tool.py